Decker Building

 The Decker Building (also the Union Building) is a commercial building located at 33 Union Square West in Manhattan, New York City.
-The structure was completed in 1892 for the Decker Brothers piano company, and designed by John H. Edelmann.
+The structure, designed by John H. Edelmann for the Decker Brothers piano company, was completed in 1892.
 From 1968 to 1973, it served as the location of the artist Andy Warhol's studio, The Factory.
 The Decker Building was designated a New York City landmark in 1988, and was added to the National Register of Historic Places in 2003.

 Description

 The building is only 33 ft wide and 138 ft deep on a lot that goes back 150 ft.
 It has a right of way to 16th Street from the rear of the building.
 The style of the building mixes influences from Venice and Islamic traditions.
 There are numerous terra cotta details on the façade which remain today.
 There was a minaret on the roof which disappeared before World War II.

 The building was valued at $285,000 in 1913, after which it was traded to settle debts.